CloudVLab/qwiklabs-content-bundle-spec/lab-bundle-spec.md

 [AWS_ACCOUNT].sts_link             | button
 [AWS_ACCOUNT].vnc_link             | button

+Any custom outputs being generated with a `startup_script` can be reference as [AWS_ACCOUNT].startup_script.[FILL-IN-OUTPUT-KEY].
+The output will be displayed as a copyable text if provided within the student_visible_outputs.

 ###### Valid EC2 Instance Types

 Qwiklabs regularly syncronizes it's list of EC2 instance types with the AWS platform.
 We purposefully do not provide a full list of EC2 instance types in this document, because AWS adds and deprecates instance types regularly.